OctoPerf/jmx-agent/README.md

 ## Requirements

-The JMX Agent is a java application which requires a Java Runtime Environment.
+The JMX Agent is a java application which requires **Java 8**.
+It doesn't work on newer versions of Java.

 ## Execute